 The best way to clean leather furniture is to do it gently.
 The gentler your cleaning method the better.
-Leather is a very forgiving material.
-The least bit of care goes a long way.
+Leather is a very forgiving material, and just a small amount of regular care goes a long way.
 The jury is out whether soapy water or vinegary water solution is best, but both work wonders.

 Clean any stains immediately so they do not have a chance to set.
 Older stains that have had time to dry and set may be harder to remove, and these gentler methods of cleaning may not work so well.